man-group/dtale/README.md

 ```
 Then view your D-Tale instance in your browser using the link that gets printed

+### Global State/Data Storage

+If D-Tale is running in an environment with multiple python processes (ex: on a web server running [gunicorn](https://github.com/benoitc/gunicorn)) it will most likely encounter issues with inconsistent state.
+Developers can fix this by configuring the system D-Tale uses for storing data.
+Detailed documentation is available here: [Data Storage and managing Global State](https://github.com/man-group/dtale/blob/master/docs/GLOBAL_STATE.md)

 ## Startup Behavior

 Here's a little background on how the `dtale.show()` function works: